oddlama/agenix-rekey/README.md

 architectures, then we'd have multiple candidate derivations for the rekeyed secrets, but we want a single predictable derivation.

-If you would try to deploy an aarch64-linux system, but are on x86_64-linux without binary emulation, then nix would have to build the rekeyed secrets using a remote builder (since the derivation then requires aarch64-linux bash).
+If you tried to deploy an aarch64-linux system, but are on x86_64-linux without binary emulation, then nix would have to build the rekeyed secrets using a remote builder (since the derivation then requires aarch64-linux bash).
 This option will override the pkgs set passed to the derivation such that it will use a builder of the specified architecture instead.
 This way